T&A Triage with or without Preoperative Polysomnography Clinical Pathway – Inpatient and Outpatient Specialty Care

 Gas Exchange

-Preoperative SpO2 nadir < 80% or peak CO2 > 60 mmHg are more consistent predictors of postoperative respiratory complications than apnea hypopnea indices.
+Preoperative SpO2 nadir < 80% or peak CO2 > 60 mmHg are more consistent predictors of postoperative respiratory complications than apnea-hypopnea indices.

-Oxygen nadir is the lowest oxygen saturation a patient drops to (normal oxygen nadir (SpO2) > 92).
-C02 peak < 55 mmHg or >50 mmHg for no more than 25% total sleep time (the latter is a better measure as CO2 can peak after a single sigh)
+CO2 peak < 55 mmHg or > 50 mmHg for no more than 25% total sleep time (the latter is a better measure as CO2 can peak after a single sigh)

 Apnea hypopnea index